uldaman/old_pages/content/杂项/从 wp 迁移到 pelican (github).md

 ```
 > Where do you want to create your new web site? [.]
 > What will be the title of this web site?
 SmallCpp
 > Who will be the author of this web site?
-Martin
+HanXiao
 > What will be the default language of this web site? [en] zh
 > Do you want to specify a URL prefix? e.g., http://example.com   (Y/n)
 > What is your URL prefix? (see above example; no trailing slash) http://uldaman.github.com